COVID-19 impacts on Maternal and Child Health Service delivery in 2022

 Face masks and MCH consultations

-In line with advice from the Chief Health Officer, during face-to-face consultations MCH nurses may be required to wear personal protective equipment (including face masks and eye protection) to limit the risk of transmission of COVID-19.
+In line with advice from the Chief Health Officer, during face-to-face consultations MCH nurses are required to wear personal protective equipment.

-You may also be asked to wear a face mask during your face-to-face MCH consultation whether that is at a MCH centre or in your own home if a MCH nurse is visiting.
+You are also required to wear a face mask during your face-to-face MCH consultation whether that is at a MCH centre or in your own home if a MCH nurse is visiting, unless you have an exemption.

 Children under two years should never wear a face mask due to choking and strangulation risks.

-If you have not received an SMS from our MCH team with a link to the COVID-10 screening questions, please complete the form below before attending your appointment.
+If you have not received an SMS from our MCH team with a link to the COVID-19 screening questions, please complete the form above before attending your appointment.

 Some parents or families may have concerns about missing their next appointment because of changed MCH service delivery arrangements.